djuanit0x/rust-recipes-cheatsheet/README.md

 *Single thread use only: doesn't impl sync and send*

+- Allow single value to have mutiple owners
 - `Rc<>`: generic struct, like a garbage collector.  `(reference count, ptr to data)` When you clone an Rc, it just increments the count without copying the data; when it reaches 0 it drops its internal pointer.
 - `Rc::new(s)`: Turns into reference counted obj, & acts as a reference, usable with `.clone()`.
 S has to be immutable.